meta data for this page

 Tutorial: DELTAFORCE Skin Pack guide

-Operational Checks: Testable items on the list below are graded on a pass / fail.
+Testable items on the list below are treated as a pass / fail.

-- Manual cold start chosen air frame and being able to explain the basic procedure for this.
+- Manual cold start of chosen air frame

 - Comms and basic BREVITY familiarization